1 in 4 employees are actively looking for a new job!

 All too often, we hear from our clients that the reason they are looking to recruit is to replace someone who has decided to move on.
 This has an obvious impact to the business in terms of: training, succession planning, finding a replacement, associated costs as well as its impact on existing relationships with clients.

 So why do good employees move on?

 It’s no secret that people like to feel valued, they like to feel part of something, they like to feel that they are empowered and have a genuine autonomy to do their role.
 We work with incredibly successful businesses with high staff retention rates who pay close attention to these core concepts, but we still see so many disillusioned candidates on the market who feel underappreciated and undervalued.

 Another reason employee’s look to move on is a lack of progression or development within their role.
 Insurance qualifications are now a MUST for many and companies and it is possible to lose staff who view becoming qualified as a crucial part to their personal development.

 Clear direction in terms of a career path is another area that many feel is neglected, having that knowledge and target to work towards is a key motivator for ambitious individuals.

 Additionally, whilst money is a key motivator we now also find that recognition for simply doing a really good job is something that many crave.
 Only 28% of Generation Z said money would motivate them to work harder and stay with their employer longer.
 We have found that non-monetary incentives often yield better results and have a greater impact on overall engagement.

-How can you engage employees?
+How can you engage employees and improve staff retention?

 A clear strategy for the business that resonates across every staff member, leads to enhanced staff engagement.
 There is an increasing need for transparency throughout companies so that everyone feels like they are contributing to the overall strategy and they can truly identify with the business.